srinathgithub/ngx-chips-eps/README.md

 ### Ok - cool stuff.
 But when will you fix the issue I created?
 Do please read this great post by Micheal Bromley: http://www.michaelbromley.co.uk/blog/529/why-i-havent-fixed-your-issue-yet.
 No, I don't have babies, but am not 24/7 coding :)

+### What changes done
+Angular 13 updates to Angular 16.
+A new file ng-package.json is created and all dependencies of ngPackage moved here.
+Also ngPackage dependencies removed from package.json